Updated: Nov 17, 2020

-The babies in our musical play classes for babies really get into the groove of singing, moving and communicating when we come to the blues section of our musical play.
+The babies in our Musical Play classes really get into the groove of singing, moving and communicating when we come to the blues section of our Musical Play.
 Often a baby will take over the singing using shrieks, squeals, singing clear musical notes and showing obvious pride when we all copy his/her sounds.
-We sing this song using the babbling sounds of young babies and they quickly start joining In with their own movements and sounds.
+We sing this song using the babbling sounds of young babies and they quickly start joining in with their own movements and sounds.
 We sing the blues echoing the babies.
-They demonstrate obvious enjoyment of the repetition, predictability and emotional quality of the blues.
+They show enjoyment of the repetition, predictability and emotional quality of the blues.

 The blues originated from African Americans and has played a huge part in American Music history and in many of our pop songs.
-The blues helped the singers to express a wide range of emotions, to move, sing about their experiences, to draw comfort and inspiration from these songs.
+The blues helped the singers to express a wide range of emotions – to move and sing about their experiences, to draw comfort and inspiration from these songs.
 Many of the pop songs we enjoy have been inspired by the blues.
-Jazz originated from the blues.
-Composers like Gershwin use a lot of jazz and blues elements in their music.

 When a parent and their child get into the swing of communication this leads to wonderful singing, moving, turn taking that resembles the singing and taking of parts of Jazz musicians.
 This bluesy singing and playing has strong rhythmic and melodic elements.

 The baby or young child might take the lead as conductor.
-The parent copies the sounds, gestures of the child.
+The parent copies the sounds and gestures of the child.
 This reinforces what he baby is offering and gives vital feedback which helps the child to develop a strong sense of self and pride in their musical offerings.
 This turn taking is the beginning of communication.
 What is happening is a kind of musical sound game between two musical people: parent and child enjoying every moment of their blues games.
-There is a real sense of structure, waiting, watching, listening, appreciating, turn taking, feeling the emotional bonds of connection.
+There is a real sense of structure – waiting, watching, listening, appreciating, turn taking and feeling the emotional bonds of connection.

 Bjorkvold, J.R.
 (1989) The Muse Within.
 Harper Collins.
 New York